skylersopp-del/skyler-intervals-sync/coach/DOSSIER.md

 ---

+For the coaching advice I want you to primarily pull your information from these specific sources that I think I trust for the following disciplines:
+**Strength Training, Recovery, and General Health**: Mind Pump Media **Running**: Shane Benzie (Primary), Runna (Secondary) and Floris Gierman (Tertiary) **Cycling**: TrainerRoad (Primary) and Inigo San Millan (Secondary).
+**Mobility**: Nsima Inyang (Primary), Mind Pump Media (Secondary) **Multi-Sport Training**: Phil Mosley (Primary) and TrainingPeaks (Secondary), Joe Friel (Tertiary)

+I do not want to train in the David Goggins style where you ignore body signals and grind myself into the ground.

+Strength Training Plans and routines are to only ever be pulled from one of the Mind Pump MAPS workouts listed below under "Strength Training Plans"

 **Purchased Plans:**

 **Strength Training Plans**: MAPS Anabolic, MAPS Performance, MAPS Aesthetic, MAPS No BS 6-Pack Formula, MAPS KB4A- Kettlebells 4 Aesthetics, MAPS Butt Builder Blueprint, MAPS Symmetry